unity-atoms/unity-atoms/CONTRIBUTING.md

 ## Project structure

+Unity Atoms is a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
+Basically that means that there are several packages / projects contained in one repository.

--   Source - contains all the source code for the library
+-   Packages - contains all the different packages.
--   UnityAtomsTestsAndExamples - this folder is a Unity project folder that contains examples and tests.
+-   Examples - this folder is a Unity project folder that contains examples.
 This folder is not included in the distribution of Unity Atoms.

-The reason for this project structure is that we want to include tests and examples in the repo (both needing a Unity project), but there are at the same time currently some restrictions when using the UPM regarding how to import it to your project.
+The reason for this project structure is that we want to include examples in the repo (needing a Unity project), but there are at the same time currently some restrictions when using the UPM regarding how to import it to your project.

 ### UPM doesn't allow...

--   importing a sub folder in a Git repo.
+-   importing a sub folder in a Git repo when depending on a package through a Git URL.
--   excluding files (using property "files" in package.json) when importing locally using the file syntax (eg. "com.mambojambostudios.unity-atoms-src": "file:../../Source").
+-   excluding files (using property "files" in package.json) when importing locally using the file syntax (eg. "com.mambojambostudios.unity-atoms-core": "file:../../Packages/Core").
 -   package.json in subdirectories (only root level)

 ### Current project structure therefore allows for...

--   including an example repo for examples and tests
+-   including an example repo for examples
--   use the local source in the example repo
+-   use the local pacakges in the example repo
 -   referencing this git repo in another project's manifest file

 ## Style Guide